sandord/atarist-dev-resources/README.md

   - A very useful guide to writing Makefiles.
 - [Object Oriented Programming in C](https://www.state-machine.com/oop)
   - Explains how to implement object-oriented programming concepts in C.
+  - The references at the bottom of the page are also very useful.

 ## Cross compilation